 Protected classes were further expanded with the creation of the Americans with Disabilities Act of 1990.
 In short, the ADA protects tenants with disabilities that were not initially covered under the FFHA.
-Protected disabilities include, but are not limited to: mobility impairments, hearing impairments, visual impairments, mental illness, HIV, AIDS and mental retardation.
+Protected disabilities include, but are not limited to: mobility impairments, hearing impairments, visual impairments, mental illness, HIV, AIDS, and mental disability.
 Likewise, a landlord may never dissuade, steer, preclude, evict or reject renters or buyers because of ADA-covered disabilities.

 The ADA additionally requires that landlords create ‘reasonable accommodations’ for renters with disabilities.
 For example, in the instance that a mobility-impaired tenant may require a wheelchair ramp, a landlord is required by law to accommodate this person, as long as the request doesn’t create an undue financial burden.